jpaul121/ErsatzNote/README.md

 ## Some frontend highlights

-ErsatzNote's frontend was built using React and TypeScript.
+TwoNote's frontend was built using React and TypeScript.
 TypeScript allows for a development experience that's unmatched by vanilla JavaScript, facilitating the creation of code with an expressiveness and robustness that's difficult to get without it.

 ### API requests